 \subsection{Anisotropic model fitting}

-For the sake of comparison, the functions \code{Aniso_fit} and \code{predict.Aniso} are also provided, which fit the stationary (anisotropic) model with covariance function (\ref{ani_model}) to the full dataset.
+For the sake of comparison, the functions \code{Aniso_fit} and \code{predict.Aniso} are also provided, which fit the stationary (anisotropic) model with the covariance function given by Equation~\ref{ani_model} to the full dataset.
+Note: the following functions have been coded from scratch and represent reimplementations of methodology that already exists in other packages, such as \pkg{geoR} (\citealp{R_geoR}).
+In spite of being reimplementations, the functions are provided for convenience, as their syntax matches \code{NSconvo_fit} and can be quickly implemented in tandem with \code{NSconvo_fit}.
+However, also note that the version provided here has not been optimized nearly to the extent of the version in \pkg{geoR}, and therefore \code{Aniso_fit} will take significantly longer than a corresponding implementation of, say, \code{likfit} in \pkg{geoR}.

 The \code{Aniso_fit} function takes the following arguments (with defaults as given):

 The inputs to this function are identical to the corresponding inputs to the nonstationary model fitting function, and the output is an \code{Aniso} object.
-Among other things, an \code{Aniso} object includes:
+Among other elements, an \code{Aniso} object includes:

 {